BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 ![Chart response time after 250 requests](/images/posts/2015/apr/perf-chart-250-requests.png)

-## Measure it, spot it, fix it = make it better, faster, stronger
+## Measure it, spot it, fix it and make it better, faster, stronger

 We've been able to spot and fix bottlenecks, one after the other, until the performance was okay.
 Rack Mini Profiler and Flame Graph helped us a bunch to find bottlenecks.
 In the end, this process was pretty straightforward.